MicrosoftDocs/ATADocs/ATPDocs/install-atp-step1.md

 - Only the Primary workspace can be edited.
 To make changes to other workspaces, you can delete them and add them again.
 If you want to delete the primary workspace, you must first turn off integrations and set the workspace to be not **Primary** before it is able to be deleted.
 - To edit a Primary workspace, you must first turn off existing integrations in the workspace.

-- Data retention – deleted workspaces do not appear in the UI, however their data is retained according to [Microsoft data retention policy](https://www.microsoft.com/trustcenter/privacy/you-own-your-data).
+- Data retention – deleted workspaces do not appear in the UI.
+For more information on Azure ATP data retention, see [Aure ATP data security and privacy](atp-privacy-compliance.md).

 >[!div class="step-by-step"]